schwunder/svelte-shadcn-vitest-convex-starter/README.md

 one has to be able to develop at night without your eyes getting hurt. first one hast to add the mode watcher and the icons. the one has to create a component and add it to the page

+now one has to refactor this file. and splitt it into 2 parts a process.md in that is in a docs folder on the root of this project.

+where all the steps are documented. and a README.md in the root of the project. where only the most important information is documented. meaning the setup of the project and the tech stack and
+ what needs to be done after cloning the template to start developing.